michaellikaiye/lush-liquid/README.md

 return false
 ## class(es) with fields and methods

 ## version*n* wish list
 List all possible paths
 Base algorithm on junctions rather than steps

+## known bugs

+failed to account for looping
+failed to account for when outside the maze